MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/offline-sync-icon.md

 ## Notifications

-On iOS, Android and Windows devices, app sync notifications are consistent across the different sync states.
+On iOS, Android, and Windows devices, app sync notifications are consistent across the different sync states.

 ## Known issues